iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ca.covid19.exposurenotifications___minted151007/report.md

 > NEED manual location update button OR ability to temporarily change time between checkins for this to be effective and reduce false sense of security.
 DOES NOT check frequently enough.
 Users may go many places in between app updating our location, therefore MISSING DATA for all those locations and people.
 We NEED an update so app can know ALL places we have been.
 Otherwise WE MAY NEVER KNOW we were exposed to Covid by someone using the app because the app didn't realize we were near them!
 What good is this app if it only recognizes very few places someone with Covid has been instead of all of them?
 NOT HELPFUL!!<br> :date: __2021-02-19 00:01:38__

 > Useless and not helpful.
 More Spyware<br> :date: __2021-02-18 10:51:44__

-> I have been in contact with someone who has had covid.<br> :date: __2021-02-18 01:58:45__

-> Doesn't work my friends tested Positive never got notified.
-They also have the app and put in that they had tested positive.<br> :date: __2021-02-17 15:51:56__